-In 2004, Congress established the Reserve Educational Assistance Program (REAP) to provide enhanced educational benefits to reservists who were called or ordered to active service in response to a war or national emergency declared by the President or Congress.
-However, several years later Congress approved the Post-9/11 Veterans Educational Assistance Act, which provides more generous educational benefits than REAP.
-The FY2016 National Defense Authorization Act limited REAP to those who were receiving REAP benefits at that time "for a course of study at an educational institution for the enrollment period at the educational institution that immediately preceded the date of the enactment of that Act."
-It also added a sunset clause to REAP, terminating it in 2019.
+While reservists who served on active duty for at least 24 consecutive months were eligible for a reduced MGIB-AD benefit (provided they contributed \$1,200 like their active duty peers), those reservists who served less than 24 consecutive months generally remained eligible only for the MGIB-SR until 2004, when Congress established the Reserve Educational Assistance Program (REAP).117 However, several years later Congress approved the Post-9/11 Veterans Educational Assistance Act, which provided more generous educational benefits than REAP.
+The FY2016 National Defense Authorization Act limited REAP to those who were receiving REAP benefits at that time and added a sunset clause to terminate REAP in 2019.